alix-tz/escriptorium-documentation/docs/walkthrough_export.md

 ### Download the export

 Once all options are set, click on the "Export" button at the bottom of the pop-up.

-Once the export is ready, a green message box will appear in the upper-right section of the interface, providing you with a download link.
+As soon as the export is ready, a green message box will appear in the upper-right section of the interface, providing you with a download link.
 Click on "Download" to download the txt file or the zip file resulting from your export.

 When exporting ALTO and PAGE, the exported file is saved as a zip file containg an XML file per document-part, the corresponding images if included, as well as a METS XML file describing the ensemble.